rauletepawa/Species_Distribution_Modeling/readme.md

 For this use case where we have many different classes, option 2 is the one that better performs.
 ##### Adaptive thresholds

 This technique consists in calculating the optimal value of the ROC curve for each class in our species vector.
 Thus, we obtain a list of the optimal thresholds for each species.
-We will use this list to optimaly transform the probability vector to a binary vector using a different threshold for each probability that will maximize the  [AUC](https://medium.com/@shaileydash/understanding-the-roc-and-auc-intuitively-31ca96445c02)
+We will use this list to optimaly transform the probability vector to a binary vector using a different threshold for each species presence probability that will maximize the  [AUC](https://medium.com/@shaileydash/understanding-the-roc-and-auc-intuitively-31ca96445c02).

 ![optimal-threshold](Images/optimal-threshold.png)